 Ibrahim Al-Assil is a Middle East analyst and commentator.
 He is a Senior Fellow at the Middle East Institute in Washington, D.C.
-His work focuses on U.S. foreign policy and the Middle East, great-power competition, regional dynamics, and political economy.
-Al-Assil is the founder and managing partner of Dynamics Advisory, a consulting firm that provides political risk assessment.
+He joined MEI in 2015, and his work focuses on U.S. foreign policy and the Middle East, great-power competition, regional dynamics, and political economy.
+Al-Assil is the founder and managing partner of Dynamics Advisory, a consulting firm that provides political risk assessment to both nonprofit and business sectors in the United States and the Middle East.